Hasbrouck Project Pre-feasibility Study

 4. The Mineral Resources have been prepared by Paul Tietz, C.P.G of Mine Development Associates in conformity with CIM “Estimation of Mineral Resource and Mineral Reserves Best Practices” guidelines and are reported in accordance with the Canadian Securities Administrators NI43-101.
 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is no certainty that all Mineral Resources will be converted into Mineral Reserves

 The reader is cautioned that a production decision might be made on the 2016 PFS and that the Company may proceed to production without completion of a feasibility study.
-There is an increased risk associated with making a production decision based only on a pre-feasibility study.
+There is an increased risk associated with making a production decision based on a pre-feasibility study.

 Authors and Qualified Persons Statement